Minxrod/PetitRepo/README.md

 # PetitRepo
-A repo for Petit Computer programs.
+PetitRepo is a WIP repo for Petit Computer programs and files.